cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/guided-cloud-onboarding.md

 The idea is to find a small set of use-case requirements that allow to build a decision tree for a guided cloud onboarding.

 > **💡** Clustering use-cases by requirements is an exercise that demands a good knowledge use-cases as well as regulatory requirements that affect those use-cases.
+This may enable you to also offer a [Quickstart Guide ](../knowledge/quickstart-guide.md) for certain use cases that offers a shortened onboarding path.

 1. Cluster application teams by common use-case requirements and leverage these clusters to build tailored landing zones.